ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

    │ 17.5.10 │ Atomic                  │ 13421773.00 │ 13421773.00 │ 13421773.00 │ Req per kernel │
    ╘═════════╧═════════════════════════╧═════════════╧═════════════╧═════════════╧════════════════╛

-In this case, there is quite a lot to unpack: - For the first time, the 32B Write requests (17.5.5) are heavily used. - These correspond to Atomic requests (17.2.7, 17.5.10), and are counted as Uncached Writes (17.5.6). - The L2-Fabric Write and Atomic bandwidth metric (17.2.4) shows about 0.4 GiB of traffic.
-For convenience, the sample reduces the default problem size for this case due to the speed of atomics across a PCIe(r) bus, and finally, - The traffic is directed to a remote device (17.2.6, 17.5.9)
+In this case, there is quite a lot to unpack:

+- For the first time, the 32B Write requests (**17.5.5**) are heavily used.

+- These correspond to Atomic requests (**17.2.7, 17.5.10**), and are counted as Uncached Writes (**17.5.6**).

+- The L2-Fabric Write and Atomic bandwidth metric (**17.2.4**) shows about 0.4
+  GiB of traffic.
+For convenience, the sample reduces the default problem size for this case due to the speed of atomics across a PCIe bus, and finally,

+- The traffic is directed to a remote device (**17.2.6, 17.5.9**)

 Let us consider what an “atomic” request means in this context.
 Recall that we are discussing memory traffic flowing from the L2 cache, the